 How to Gain Passive Exposure to the Dividend Aristocrats

 For investors looking to gain exposure to the Dividend Aristocrats, manually purchasing 57 unique companies and somehow managing to properly weight them seems like a daunting task.
 Fortunately, there is a much better way to invest in this group of dividend stocks.

 ProShares has a passive ETF that invests in the S&P 500 Dividend Aristocrats Index.
 The ETF trades under the ticker NOBL, has a management expense ratio of 0.35%, and has net assets of $4.5 billion.

-At SureDividend, we believe that investing in NOBL is an excellent way to gain exposure to the Dividend Aristocrats Index.
+Investing in NOBL is an excellent way to gain exposure to the Dividend Aristocrats Index.
 If you’d like to learn more about the ETF, you can access its website and fact sheet here.
 You can also take a look at other high-dividend ETFs here and here, though note that some may not exclusively hold dividend aristocrats.

 This post introduced the Dividend Aristocrats – a group of S&P 500 stocks that meet certain minimum size and liquidity requirements and have 25+ years of consecutive dividend increases.